sudoabuser/puppeteer-test/readme.md

 I've created a file 'hooks.js' and initialized puppeteer variables in it in order to access them globally without needing to initialize them again.
 There were tons of error occured when I tried to initialize the variables `page` and `browser` in hooks.js and just simply export them, to fix it I've created an object called `ppt` and initialized puppeteer variables as argument.

+I've used puppeteer-stealth plugin to avoid bot detection of modanisa.com